-After the Cybis North American Indians series was introduced in 1969 they quickly became favorite as official gifts of state.
-The first one was Dakota ‘Laughing Water’ Minnehaha which was given by Pres.
-Nixon to Mexico in August 1970.
+After the Cybis North American Indians series was introduced in 1969 they quickly became favorites as official gifts of state.
+The first one was Dakota ‘Laughing Water’ Minnehaha which was given by President Nixon to Mexico in August 1970.

-The famed Cybis Chess Set presented by Nixon to Soviet Premier Brezhnev during the historic Moscow Summit held from May 22-30, 1972.
+The special Cybis Chess Set was presented by Nixon to Soviet Premier Brezhnev during the historic Moscow Summit held from May 22-30, 1972.
 A detailed look at this set, and its later commemorative retail issue, is given in its own post.

-The Sleeping Beauty ballet pair, The Enamored Prince Florimund and The Enchanted Princess Aurora, were an additional Cybis gift during that trip, from President and Mrs Nixon to the Bolshoi Ballet, where they were put on permanent display.
-A coincidence is that the same freelance artist (Harry Burger) designed this pair for Cybis and also the famous Chess Set as well!
+The Sleeping Beauty ballet figures, The Enamored Prince Florimund and The Enchanted Princess Aurora, were an additional Cybis gift during that trip, from President and Mrs. Nixon to the Bolshoi Ballet, where they were put on permanent display.
+A coincidence is that the same freelance artist (Harry Burger) who had designed the Chess Set years earlier also designed this pair for Cybis!

-A separate gift by the Nixons, this time to the Bolshoi Choreography School, was Little Princess.
+A separate gift, this time to the Bolshoi Choreography School, was Little Princess.
 This is an open edition which had already been retired.
-It’s not known if the Presidential gift was made in a different colorway.

 Even the Russian Circus received a Cybis memento from the Nixons: the George Ivers Limnette entitled Country Fair.
 These three additional gifts were reported in the July 15, 1973 issue of the Shreveport, Louisiana Times in conjunction with their coverage of a large Cybis exhibit there by the Norton Art Gallery.

-After the conclusion of the Summit, the POTUS traveled to Iran and presented the Ispanky-designed Horse to the Shah of Iran on May 31-June 1, 1972.
+After the conclusion of the Summit, President and Mrs. Nixon traveled to Iran and presented the Ispanky-designed Horse to the Shah of Iran on May 31-June 1, 1972.
+This is the same piece that President Johnson had given to the Iranian Ambassador in September 1965.
 (The example shown above is missing the wood base that originally came with it.)

-he POTUS then went to Poland and gave two original Boleslaw Cybis Folio One drawings to the People of Poland; one of them, Shoshone ‘Silent Thoughts’, is shown above in its custom made presentation case.
+The President and First Lady continued their trip and gave two original Boleslaw Cybis Folio One drawings (the 1930s originals, not the 1970 lithographs) to the People of Poland; one of them, Shoshone ‘Silent Thoughts’, is shown above in its custom made presentation case.
 The other drawing was the Comanche ‘Indomitable Spirit.’

 The next Cybis gift of state by the Nixon administration was the massive Charging Buffaloes trio at the end of May 1973, to Iceland to commemorate that country’s upcoming anniversary celebration.
 Various print sources differ as to what “birthday” it actually was.
 For example, the 1979 Cybis catalog says it was for Iceland’s 1200th anniversary; another print source says it was the 1100th; and yet another cited it as the 2000th.
 I suppose it all depends on what point one chooses as the starting date, so the best I can do is to link to Wiki’s page on Iceland’s history!